Is American student debt too big to fail? | DW | 22.02.2021

 Currently, outstanding federal student debts total around $1.6 trillion (€1.32 trillion).
 On top of that are private loans that analysts think add up to another $120 million.
 Overall, student debt has more than doubled in the past decade.

 Such debt is an issue in a lot of countries.
-It is particularly a problem in America because of the high price of higher education and growing unemployment.
-The country's bankruptcy laws don't help with student debt either; in most cases borrowers are still responsible to pay back the money.
+It is particularly a problem in the United States because of the high price of higher education and growing unemployment.
+The country's bankruptcy laws don't help with student debt either; in most cases borrowers are still required to pay back the money.

 Besides that, the student loan repayment system is "complex, outdated and undermines borrowers' efforts to repay their loans," she said.
-It not just the individual borrower who is in trouble, though.
+It not just individual borrowers who are in trouble, though.

-An increase in the amount of overall debt is not a bad thing, especially since the median amount borrowers owe is only around $20,000.
+An increase in the amount of overall debt is not a bad thing, especially since the median amount that borrowers owe is about $20,000.
 Happily, it means that more people are going to school to access better-paying jobs, says Sattelmeyer.

 Looking deeper though shows that many get in over their heads and not everyone finishes school.
 "Counterintuitively, borrowers who owe the least — often less than $10,000 — and may not have completed their programs of study, default on their loans at higher rates than those with larger balances," Sattelmeyer said.